reikathr/os232/links.md

 * [Bash in 100 Seconds](https://youtu.be/I4EWvMFj37g?si=qrZKbjprYj_E_L8H) --- A short video about Bash.
 It helped me understand it a little better.
 * [Files & File Systems: Crash Course Computer Science](https://youtu.be/KN8YgJnShPM?si=B9iMgSPPwIZc0SvZ) --- A crash course video on files and file systems.
 Really helpful for understanding the concept.
 * [Linux Directory Structure](https://www.geeksforgeeks.org/linux-directory-structure/) --- Helpful link that explains the Linux file system, focusing on its directory structure.
 * [Virtual vs Physical Addresses](https://web.cs.wpi.edu/~cs3013/a06/week4-paging.pdf) --- Explains virtual and physical addressing concisely.
+* [What is Deadlock in Operating System (OS)?](https://www.javatpoint.com/os-deadlocks-introduction) --- A neat introduction to deadlocks in OS.
 <br>
 <hr>